 Lanaken.
-The Lanaken, Belgium mill began commercial operations in 1966.
+The Lanaken mill, situated in Lanaken, Belgium, began commercial operations in 1966.
 It produces coated mechanical paper and lower weight wood-containing coated paper for offset printing.
 Coated mechanical paper for web offset presses is used primarily in the production of advertising materials and magazines.
-Lanaken's two paper machines have a total annual capacity of 500,000 tonnes.
-One machine principally produces coated mechanical paper.
-It was completely overhauled in 1992, and an additional off-line coater was installed to provide triple coating capability.
-The other paper machine produces lower-weight wood-containing paper.
+Lanaken's two paper machines have a total capacity of 500,000 tonnes per annum.
+One machine principally produces coated mechanical paper and was completely overhauled in 1992.
+An additional off-line coater was also installed during the upgrade to provide triple coating capability.
+The second paper machine produces lower-weight wood-containing paper.
 Its capacity was increased to 305,000 tonnes per annum as a result of an optimization process during the mid-1990s.
-Lanaken produces chemi-thermo-mechanical pulp (CTMP) in an integrated plant which has been extended to an annual capacity of 180,000 tonnes.
-This enables the mill to supply approximately 63% of its fiber requirements for paper production.
+The Lanaken mill also produces chemi-thermo-mechanical pulp (CTMP) in an integrated plant which has an annual production capacity of 180,000 tonnes.
+This enables the mill to supply approximately 63% of its own fiber requirements for paper production.